2010–11 Ohio State Buckeyes men's basketball team

 The 2010–11 Ohio State Buckeyes men's basketball team represented Ohio State University during the 2010–11 NCAA Division I men's basketball season.
 Their head coach was Thad Matta, in his 7th season with the Buckeyes.
-The team played its home games at the Jerome Schottenstein Center in Columbus, Ohio, and is a member of the Big Ten Conference.
+The team played its home games at Value City Arena in Columbus, Ohio, and is a member of the Big Ten Conference.
 The Buckeyes finished the regular season 32–2 and were ranked #1 overall in the media polls seven weeks during the season.
 The team won their second consecutive Big Ten regular season championship and Big Ten tournament championship.
 They entered the 2011 NCAA Division I men's basketball tournament as the overall #1 seed.
 They defeated Texas–San Antonio in the second round and George Mason in the third round to advance to the Sweet Sixteen where they were upset by Kentucky to finish the season 34–3.

 Pre-season

 Departures

 The Ohio State Buckeyes lost a key player in Evan Turner in the 2010 NBA draft.
 Turner left Ohio State after completing his junior season leading OSU to a 29–8 record and a trip to the Sweet Sixteen in the NCAA tournament.
 Turner was selected second overall to the Philadelphia 76ers only behind former Kentucky Wildcat John Wall.
 Other senior departs are noted below.